 Students entering 7th grade will have the opportunity to qualify for advanced placement in math by taking 8th grade Pre-Algebra.
-To qualify, a student must have a grade average of a 90 or higher on 6th grade coursework and Advanced Performance on 6th grade STAAR math.
+To qualify, a student must have a grade average of a 90 or higher on 6th grade coursework and Advanced Performance on 5th grade STAAR math.

-7th graders taking 8th grade Pre-Algebra must pass 8th grade math STAAR for promotion to Algebra I.
+7th graders taking 8th grade Pre-Algebra must pass the course and 8th grade math STAAR for promotion to Algebra I.